thedixieflatline/mInfo-32-bit/mInfo/ReadMe.txt

 TODO Splits ahead or behind last split
 TODO Tire wear warnings
-TODO Multiple fuel alerts with fuel level settings TODO Review code and refactor when the game is released and python API and or shared memory is ver 1.0
+TODO Multiple fuel alerts with fuel level settings TODO Review code and refactor when the game is released and python API and or shared memory